- Police Department

 - Administration Division

-The Bentonville Police, Fire, and EMS Telecommunications Center is the 911 Public Safety Answering Point (PSAP) for the visitors and citizens of the City of Bentonville.
-Staffed 24/7, the Telecommunications Center's goal is to provide the City of Bentonville's citizens and visitors a professional, efficient, and courteous connection to police, fire, and EMS services.
-Our trained employees are there to assist the public with police, fire, and EMS emergencies and non-emergency situations.
-However, if you have a non-emergency, please do not call 911; please call the non-emergency number at 479-271-3170.
+The Bentonville Police, Fire, and EMS Telecommunications Center is the 911 Public Safety Answering Point (PSAP) for the City of Bentonville.
+Staffed 24/7, the telecommunications center's goal is to provide the highest quality public safety services to the community we serve and to our police, fire, and emergency medical personnel who we team with daily.
+Our trained employees are there to assist the public with emergent and non-emergent situations.
+Always call 911 for an emergency.
+If you have a non-emergency, please call the non-emergency number at 479-271-3170.

 When calling 911, we understand that the situation you are in can be extremely stressful.
 During this time, it is important to remain as calm as possible and speak clearly.
-Should you be calling from a cellular telephone, your location may not always be know as traditionally available through use of a landline telephone.
-Therefore, it is very important, if possible, that you are able to give your exact location or prepared if possible to provide help like landmarks, businesses, or other descriptive visuals that would help identify your location.
+Should you be calling from a cell phone, your exact location may not be known to the 911 dispatcher.
+It is very important, if possible, that you can give your exact location.
+If you do not know your location, be prepared to provide landmarks, businesses, or other descriptive visuals that would help identify where you are.

 When the 911 Call is Answered by a Telecommunicator

-After gathering the emergency information and depending on the type of emergency you have, the telecommunicator will dispatch the appropriate emergency service (police, fire, or ambulance) to your location, but continue to ask questions related to your emergency or situation, as well as update the responding emergency service(s).
-This is not delaying any help to you; the telecommunicator continues to gather helpful information for the emergency responders and assess if any additional emergency services you may need.
-In many instances, the telecommunicator will ask that you remain on the line until help arrives to you.
+After gathering this information, the telecommunicator will dispatch the appropriate emergency services (police, fire, or ambulance) to the location of the emergency.
+They will also continue to ask questions about the situation and give directions when necessary.
+It is important to know that this does not delay any help to you; the telecommunicator will continue to gather important information needed for the emergency responders and assess if any additional emergency services are needed.
+In many instances, the telecommunicator will ask that you remain on the line until help arrives.